hashicorp/terraform-cdk/website/docs/cdktf/cli-reference/configuration.html.md

 ## Telemetry

 CDK for Terraform CLI ([cdktf-cli](../../packages/cdktf-cli)) interacts with a HashiCorp service called [Checkpoint](https://checkpoint.hashicorp.com) to report project metrics such as cdktf version, project language, provider name, platform name, and other details that help guide the project maintainers with feature and roadmap decisions.
-The code that interacts with Checkpoint is part of CDK for Terraform CLI and can be read [here](../../packages/cdktf-cli/lib/checkpoint.ts).
+The [code that interacts with Checkpoint](../../packages/cdktf-cli/lib/checkpoint.ts) is part of the CDK for Terraform CLI.

 The use of Checkpoint is completely optional.
-Refer to the [telemetry documentation](/docs/cdktf/telemetry.html) for more information about Checkpoint and how it can be disabled.
+Refer to the [telemetry documentation](/docs/cdktf/telemetry.html) for more information about Checkpoint and you can disable it if desired.